BiggerPockets/patterns/_patterns/use-null-object-pattern-to-implement-guest-users.md

 end
 ```

-The code is littered with `user_id` and `anonymous_id` being passed as two separate parameters when really they both belong to a user.
+Specifically for tracking, the code is littered with `user_id` and `anonymous_id` being passed as two separate parameters when really they both belong to a user.

 ## Solution